 PSAT Score as a Predictor of SAT Score

 You can use the PSAT score to predict how you would have scored on the SAT.
 The SAT and PSAT assessments all share a common, continuous scoring scale, serving as a tool to track a student’s progress from one test to the next and to anticipate a student’s SAT score.
 For example, a student who scored 650 on the PSAT Evidence-Based Reading and Writing (EBRW) section and 700 on the PSAT Math section would have gotten the same score on the SAT had they taken the SAT on that day.

 PSAT as a Qualifying Test for National Merit Scholarship

 As mentioned earlier, the junior year PSAT/NMSQT is used to determine eligibility for honors and scholarships via the National Merit Scholarship Program.
 Consequently, the junior year PSAT is referred to as the PSAT/NMSQT (National Merit Scholarship Qualifying Test).
 Until a student progresses beyond the semifinalist stage, honors are based exclusively on a number called the Selection Index.
+Your PSAT Score Report will include your Selection Index.
 To calculate your Selection Index, add up your Reading, Writing and Language, and Math Test scores then multiply by two.
 The National Merit Scholarship Corporation sets the Selection Index criteria by state.
 The diagram below lists the Semifinalist Score Cutoffs for Class of 2020 in 8 northeastern states (Selection Index range of 216 – 223).